 Rottnest Island’s unique natural attractions, fun family activities and amazing tours make it Western Australia’s premier island destination.

-With 63 beaches, superb snorkelling sites, friendly quokkas, 6,500 years of history to discover and 50 kilometres of roads to explore on a guided tour, bus or bike, you’ll be spoilt for choice when you step off the ferry.
+With 63 beaches, superb snorkelling sites, friendly quokkas, 6,500 years of history to discover and 50 kilometres of roads to explore on a guided tour, bus or bike, you’ll be spoilt for choice of things to do on Rottnest Island.

 Any beach on Rottnest Island will be pristine, but some of the most popular beaches include: